 top of page

-Shortlisted for the 2023 Aberdeen Society of Architects Design Awards!
+Awarded a Commendation for Aberdeen Society of Architects Design Awards 2023!

 Tummel is a new build family home nestled within the village limits of Torphins, Aberdeenshire.
 This rural area recognises a mixture of architectural styles from ultra-modern to traditional.
 However the feel of the area very much harks to its agricultural roots.